scott-anderson-wc/cs210pub/assignments/a07/signup.md

 1. Check that the username is not one of a handful of prohibited values, namely "admin", "root", and "super".
-You should keep the keep the prohibited values in a global list, so that it's easy to add or change the values without having to modify your code.
+You should keep the prohibited values in a global list, so that it's easy to add or change the values without having to modify your code.
 Your code should ignore case, so "Admin" and "ROOT" as also prohibited.
 1. Check that the password is not less than some minimum length, given